Witchmarks at Knole date back to Gunpowder Plot

 Mass hysteria swept the country following the assassination attempt on the Protestant King James I by Catholic plotters including Guy Fawkes.
 Accusations of demonic forces and witches at work were rife at a time which followed decades of religious upheaval.

 The practice of carving intersecting lines and symbols was thought to form a ‘demon trap’, warding off evil spirits and preventing demonic possessions.
 The witchmarks illustrate how fear governed the everyday lives of people living through the early 17th century.

 James I was noted for his personal interest in witchcraft and demons.
 He passed a witchcraft law in 1604 making it an offence punishable by death and even wrote a book, Daemonologie, in support of witch hunting.

 Discovering the witchmarks

-The witchmarks were uncovered unexpectedly by archaeologists from MOLA (Museum of London Archaeology) exploring Knole as part of a five-year project to conserve it.
+The witchmarks were uncovered unexpectedly by archaeologists from MOLA (Museum of London Archaeology) exploring Knole as part of a huge conservation project.
 The Heritage Lottery Fund supported project aims to share more of Knole’s rich six hundred year heritage.

 The marks, which include chequerboard and mesh designs, were found on beams and joists below the floorboards and on fireplace surrounds in the Upper King’s Room.
 The room is one of hundreds in the vast complex of Knole and the marks had lain hidden for centuries.